European shares fall on Paris incident, North Korea worries

 Results also drove some sharp moves lower.

+Chemicals group Brenntag led fallers, down 5.5 percent after second quarter results undershot expectations.
+"M&A seems to be the main driver while organic growth remains unsatisfying," said Baader Helvea analysts.

-G4S (GFS.L) led fallers, down 7.5 percent despite the security group reporting first-half profit up 7.6 percent and saying its turnaround was on track.
+G4S shares fell 4.7 percent despite the security group reporting first-half profit up 7.6 percent and saying its turnaround was on track.
 Stifel analysts pointed to operating cashflow being weaker year-on-year.

-Chemicals group Brenntag (BNRGn.DE) also dropped 6.7 percent after second quarter results undershot expectations.
+German flavours and fragrance maker Symrise fell 3.6 percent, with analysts pointing to margins missing estimates.

 Overall, results season has been strong, analysts and investors said.
 Earnings growth for the MSCI Euro zone companies reporting this quarter is tracking at 15.7 percent, with 76 percent of results in so far.